 Every Durham catastrophic injury lawyer with Johnson & Groninger PLLC is passionate about helping our clients achieve justice.
 We’ll provide you with aggressive, expert legal representation and work to get you the compensation you deserve.

 If you or one of your family members has experienced a catastrophic injury, we will help to protect your rights during this difficult time and ensure you get the care you need.
-We can assist you with navigating the legal system to the degree that you desire.
+We can assist you with navigating the legal system to the desired degree.
 Please don’t hesitate to call a Durham catastrophic injury lawyer with Johnson & Groninger PLLC at (919) 240-4054 or contact us online.